Whose life are you living?

 It may be particularly difficult to say ‘no’ to an arranged marriage because our culture expects it, choosing same-sex partnership because our religion forbids it, opting out of college because our parents insist it, or even saying no to drugs because our peers solicit it.

-All these collectively become obnoxious noises that silence our inner compass.
+All these collectively become obnoxious noise that silence our inner compass.

 Whether our influencers are well intentioned or not, we have a yearning to please those closest to us.
 Unfortunately, the pat on the back is temporary before there are new requests and demands.